luusimass/luusimass/README.md

 ### about me 🌙

-🎓 CC student at FIAP
+🎓 CS student at FIAP
 📊 Exploring data, systems and digital solutions
 💡 Passionate about transforming ideas into technology
 🌱 Constantly learning and building new skills